researchecon/lunpide/research.md

  <li> Analysis of the Cambodian State in the Context of Developmental State (2010), Cambodia Development Review 14(1) 11-14, with Sivhuoch Ou. <a href= "https://cdri.org.kh/wp-content/uploads/cdr10-1e-1.pdf"> [link] </a>

-<li> Labour migration situation and policy framework in Cambodia (2010), Annual Development Review 2010-2011.
+<li> Labour Migration Situation and Policy Framework in Cambodia (2010), Annual Development Review 2010-2011.
 Cambodia Development Resource Institute, with Vutha Hing and Dalis Phan. <a href= "https://cdri.org.kh/publication-page-old/pub/adr/adr06e1011.pdf"> [link] </a>

  <li> Double Blow to the Poor: Cambodia’s Food Security in the Face of the Food and Economic Shocks (2009), Annual Development Review 2009-2010.
 Cambodia Development Resource Institute, with Jalilian Hossein and Reyes Glenda. <a href= "https://cdri.org.kh/wp-content/uploads/adr05e0910.pdf"> [link] </a>